 Cytotec

-- Cytotec can be purchased without a prescription, with delivery available throughout Australia.
-Discreet and anonymous packaging is provided.
+- In our pharmacy, you can buy Fulnite without a prescription, with delivery in 5–14 days throughout Australia.
+Discreet and anonymous packaging.

-- The form of administration is a tablet.
+- The form of administration is a film-coated tablet.

-- The effect of the medication begins within 30 minutes to 1 hour.
+- The effect of the medication begins within 30 minutes.

-- The most common side effect is abdominal pain.
+- The most common side effect is a bitter or metallic taste.

-- Would you like to try Cytotec without a prescription?
+- Would you like to try Fulnite without a prescription?

 Basic Cytotec Information